weecology/ldats_user2020/transcript.md

 # 4

-Just eye-balling these four lines, we can see periods in the time series where not only the species-level dynamics change, but so too do the community-level dynamics.
+Just eye-balling these four lines, we can see periods in the time series where the species-level and the community-level dynamics change.
-For example, here considering the species identities, relative abundances, and cyclicity.
+For example, the advent of large-magnitude cycles in the most recent time period.

 # 5